SidneyElsayed/midoandtolo/_posts/2022-02-02-uae-carnet-de-passage.md

 ## Where can I go with my UAE Carnet de Passage?

-Supposing you also have a valid visa to travel to these countries, you’re allow to enter Saudi Arabia, Oman, Qatar, Bahrain, Kuwait and Iraq (but specifically not Egypt, Jordan, Syria, Lebanon or Yemen).
+Supposing you also have a valid visa to travel to these countries, you’re allowed to enter Saudi Arabia, Oman, Qatar, Bahrain, Kuwait and Iraq (but specifically not Egypt, Jordan, Syria, Lebanon or Yemen).

 ## What should I bring?